 Mr R Henshaw

-The Student Council has decided to hold a non-uniform day, in support of Anti-Bullying Week and causes chosen by the College Action Teams.
+The Student Leadership Team has decided to hold a Non-Uniform Day in support of NSPCC Number Day and causes chosen by the College Action Teams.

 The charge for all students attending College in non-uniform is £1.00.